AI and the Environment

 A study by MIT Technology Review found that an AI model using 400 billion parameters ("parameters" are what the AI utilises to make its predictions) used around the same amount of energy in producing one text-based query as running the microwave for eight seconds.
 Now scale that up to millions of uses globally per minute and for image and video generation!

-All that energy has to come from somewhere!
+All that energy has to come from somewhere.
 If energy production (whether in the form of fossil fuels or renewables) is not increased, data centres place additional burden on the energy grid.
-In some cases, as in the United States, this can cause the energy bills of residents local to the data centres to spike.
+In some cases, as in the United States, this has caused the energy bills of residents local to the data centres to spike.

-Data centres require energy (and water for cooling) around the clock on a non-stop basis in order to provide services.
+Data centres require energy (and water for cooling) around the clock on a non-stop basis in order to provide services to a global market.

-There are so many variables in the generation process (data centre is servicing your request, which model you are using, which output you are generating etc) that it is extremely hard to estimate energy usage in simple terms.
+There are so many variables in the generation process (data centre is servicing your request, which model you are using, which output you are generating etc) that it can be challenging to estimate energy usage in simple terms.

 A BBC article from February 2025 indicates that "a typical data centre can use between 11 million and 19 million litres of water per day, roughly the same as a town of 30,000 to 50,000 people."
 Whilst not all of this water goes to waste and whilst this does "not take into account recent efficiency improvements or developments in AI", there is no doubt that AI usage is extremely water intensive and regularly uses drinkable water for its cooling.

-Proponents of AI also note the role AI could play in resolving sustainability issues if harnessed by the right people in the right way.
+Proponents of AI also note the role that it could play in resolving sustainability issues if harnessed by the right people in the right way.

 Researchers publishing in Nature have predicted that “advancements in AI in power, transport and food consumption could reduce global emissions of greenhouse gases by 3.2 to 5.4 billion tonnes of carbon-dioxide-equivalent annually by 2035.”
 Visit Green and intelligent: the role of AI in the climate transition for a summary of that paper from LSE.